 PacketStorm has developed products to address the video application test requirements.
 Products provide network emulation, PTP switch emulation, capture video files, replay video files, and replicate video streams, and measure media (video and audio) streams.
 These products have a number of unique video application features such as: DASH dynamic network emulation, FEC Aware network emulation, Hitless network emulation, large capture and replay files, and video server farm stream emulation.
-Video applications include: DASH, FEC, PTP, SMPTE 2059, VSF TR-03 and TR-04, ST 2059, ST 2110, ST 2022, Hitless/Seamless Protection, Video Generation/Replication, and Video Transport.
+Video applications include: DASH, FEC, VSF TR-03 and TR-04, ST 2059, ST 2110, ST 2022, Hitless/Seamless Protection, Video Generation/Replication, and Video Transport.

 The Internet, private wide area networks, and cloud services represent some of the aspects that connect the user to their application.
 As users demand faster response and more complex data from their applications, the networks carrying this data are under greater pressure to meet these expectations.
 To truly test out applications before rolling it out to the users, network emulation must be used.
 Network emulation is also referred to as wan emulation.